 All sensors, CPU, GPU, hard drive, and other components are going to be stored internally.

 Apple will include their internal SoC inside the VR headset.
-Reports suggest that an upgraded M1 processor deployed in the current Macbook Air is used.
+Reports suggest that an upgraded M1 or M1 Max processor deployed in the current Macbook Air and Macbook Pro, respectively, is used.
 This would be awesome for owners, since the M1 is much more powerful than the Qualcomm Snapdragon XR2 in the current Oculus Quest 2.

 For a preview of what to expect, check out Apple’s graphic for the M1 chip below.